Dalejosne/Automata/game_of_life/README.md

 ## Quickstart

-To install, see installation instructions
+To install, see installation instructions.\
-Then, trie this code :
+Then, try this code :
 ```rust
 use std::time::Duration;
 use std::thread::sleep;